CaterinaFabbri/LetterCredit/Documents and Images/Pitfalls and Safety Checks.md

 > Overall, it would be relatively easy to let the buyer have another option when the contract isn't compliant: he could also reset the contract status as it was before the seller uploaded its documents, so he has a chance do upload them again.
 Practically speaking, there are a number of ways to do this, e.g. by deleting docu_hashs[seller]; resetting contract status to buyer.uploaded and resetting the booleans about having voted to false

 - Whenever it wants, the fintech can add addresses allowed to vote.
 > This means that it can do so also when voting is happening on some documents.
-It also means that it can add several times the same users.
+It also means that it can add several times the same users using different addresses.
 >
 > To prevent the latter, there can be simple mechanisms like letting each added user (bank) provide a formal document which allows to identify it, possibly adding a section also on its website for an easy double-check.
 More experimental solutions could let the buyer and seller choose - before the seller starts uploading his documents - whether there are some banks which that they want to prevent from voting on their documents; though we don't find many reasons for adding such a complicacy.
 >
 > As for the former, it would be easy for implementations v0 and v1 to add a require to `giveRightToVote()` and `removeRightToVote()`, specifying that contract status should not be SELLER_UPLOADED (it is the status when voting happens).
 In implementation v2 this would be trickier, maybe the best option would be to add a variable in the Voter struct, to store the date at which each bank is added.
-A time stamp should also be stored in a variable in LetterCredit, registering the time at which the seller uploads its first document.
-Then, in `cast_vote()`, require that the former time stamp isn't greater than than the latter
+A time stamp should also be stored in a variable in LetterCredit, registering the time at which the seller uploads each document.
+Then, in `vote()`, require that the former time stamp isn't greater than than the latter.

 - The fintech can self-destruct the contract, getting all the money.
 > It means that some degree of trust is required towards the fintech, but it can be a very useful fall-back mechanism